MarcosMJD/ml-mango-classification/README.md

 `pip install -U pip` alternatively `python.exe -m pip install -U pip`
 `pip install pipenv`

-To create the environment and install dependencies, go to the sources/development directory and execute:
+To create the development environment and install dependencies, go to the sources/development directory and execute:
 `pipenv install --dev`
 Activate the environment
 `pipenv shell`

-Please, note that the production/gateway and production/fron-end have their specific environments to keep these environments separated from the development environment and from each other.
+Please, note that the production/gateway and production/fron-end have their specific environments in order to keep these environments separated from the development environment and from each other.

 To check the tensorflow version and GPU devices used (if any):
 `python`